dfeshed/nw-ueba-saas/direct-access/app/services/transport/README.md

 ### Returns

-`Promsie` - Resolved when the internal channel is created.
+`Promise` - Resolved when the internal channel is created.
 The payload contains a function which to call when you are done with the stream and wish to close it. **If this function is not called, the server may continue sending messages and consuming resources.** *This does not close the WebSocket, only the channel.
 If you're not familiar with how the channels are used, all you need to know is to call `close()` when you're done with the stream.*

 ### Example